Coverage Decisions and Part D Coverage Determinations

 If the request to expedite the decision is granted EmblemHealth will give notice to the member (and prescribing doctor or other doctor as needed):

-- Within 24 hours of receiving the doctor’s supporting statement.
+- within 24 hours of receiving the doctor’s supporting statement.

-If the request to expedite is denied, EmblemHealth will make the determination within 72 hours of request of doctor’s statement.
+If the request to expedite is denied, EmblemHealth will make the determination within 72 hours of receipt of doctor’s statement.
 We will give prompt oral notice of the denial of the expedited request which explains the following:

 - EmblemHealth’s standard process.

 - Informs the member of the right to file expedited grievance.